b-mohammadreza/perflab/docs/USAGE.md

 - positive delta means the candidate is slower
 - negative delta means the candidate is faster
 Compare v0 checks that both inputs have the same `meta.schema_version` and `meta.bench`, then compares summary values.
 For runtime phases, delta calculations use `median_ns`.
-Compare also exposes baseline and candidate `spread_percent` values so measurement stability can be judged alongside the delta.
+Compare also exposes baseline and candidate `spread_percent` values and derives a noise-aware effective threshold and verdict for each phase.
 Compared fields:
 - `summary.phases_ns.init.median_ns`
 - `summary.phases_ns.compute.median_ns`
 - `summary.phases_ns.teardown.median_ns`
 - baseline and candidate phase `spread_percent`
+- derived effective threshold and verdict for each runtime phase
 - common keys in `summary.perf.events` when both inputs contain performance-counter data Min/max values remain in the result JSON but are not currently printed in the normal compare report.
 ### Output formats